 What Is MT799 In Trade Finance?

-Confirm that funds or facilities are available for a named client and purpose.
+Confirm that a facility or availability exists for a named client and purpose.

-State the sending bank’s intent to issue an SBLC, bank guarantee or documentary credit.
+Record intent to issue an SBLC, bank guarantee, or documentary credit once conditions are met.

-MT799 is not a payment instruction.
-It does not move value and it is not a substitute for a real instrument like an SBLC, DLC, bank guarantee or wire transfer.
+It is not a payment instruction.
+It does not move funds.
+It is not a substitute for an SBLC, a documentary letter of credit, or a bank guarantee.

 Typical MT799 Uses

-Confirming that, subject to final approvals, an SBLC or DLC will be issued.
+Confirming that, subject to conditions, an SBLC will be issued.

-Sharing drawdown, document presentation or settlement instructions between banks.
+Coordinating document presentation or settlement steps between banks.

-MT799 appears when real banks are trying to de risk the last steps of a deal.
-It gives comfort to the seller, lender or counterparty without forcing the issuing bank to send a binding instrument before conditions are in place.
+It gives comfort to the seller, lender, or counterparty without forcing a binding instrument to be issued before conditions are satisfied.

-Both MT199 and MT799 are free format messages, which is why they get mixed up in casual conversations.
-The difference lies in typical use and perceived weight inside a transaction.
+MT199 and MT799 are both free-format messages, which is why they get mixed up.

 Message